 Nightly Brief

-Top CNS stories for today including legal immigrants suing Wells Fargo Bank for refusing them student loans; court challenges to President Donald Trump’s clean power plan bombard the Environmental Protection Agency; the Seventh Circuit strikes down Indiana’s law regulating e-cigarettes on constitutional grounds; Major League Baseball orders the St. Louis Cardinals to pay the Houston Astros $2 million to resolve last year’s hacking scandal, and more.
+Top CNS stories for today including legal immigrants suing Wells Fargo Bank for refusing them student loans; court challenges to President Barack Obama’s clean power plan bombard the Environmental Protection Agency; the Seventh Circuit strikes down Indiana’s law regulating e-cigarettes on constitutional grounds; Major League Baseball orders the St. Louis Cardinals to pay the Houston Astros $2 million to resolve last year’s hacking scandal, and more.

 Sign up for CNS Nightly Brief, a roundup of the day’s top stories delivered directly to your email Monday through Friday.